 All too often, unequal school trajectories are set in motion even before a child starts school, even though the early years is recognised as the most cost-effective period for intervening to reduce inequalities.
-Young Lives evidence reinforces findings from global surveys that report early childhood programmes currently benefit a higher proportion of advantaged than disadvantaged children, thus perpetuating cycles of poverty (Engle et al. 2011).
-Inequalities in access to good-quality pre-school education in each of the four study countries, as well as discrepancies in the quality of services available, suggest that quality early childhood education is less likely to reach the poorest children who need it most (Woodhead et al. 2009).
+Young Lives evidence reinforces findings from global surveys that report early childhood programmes currently benefit a higher proportion of advantaged than disadvantaged children, thus perpetuating cycles of povertylx.
+Inequalities in access to good-quality pre-school education in each of the four study countries, as well as discrepancies in the quality of services available, suggest that quality early childhood education is less likely to reach the poorest children who need it mostlxi.
 While many individual disadvantaged children benefited from innovative programmes the overall picture is of inequality in access.

 In Peru, 95% of children in non-poor households participating in the Young Lives survey had spent some time at pre-school, but that figure fell to 64% for the poorest and between 76% and 54% for different ethnic minority groups.
-Virtually all children of mothers with more than ten years of education had attended pre-school in the Peru sample, but this dropped to 30% of children whose mothers had less than five years of education (Escobal et al. 2008).
-There is a similar picture in Vietnam where 91% of Kinh children (the ethnic majority) in the sample had experienced some form of pre-school but only 77% of ethnic minority children (Murray, 2010).
-In Ethiopia, where government priorities have until recently been to universalise primary school access, pre-school was accessed by only 5% of the poorest quintile versus 57% of the wealthiest quintile, most of whom were urban children attending private or church-run kindergartens (Woodhead et al. 2009; Orkin, Yadete and Woodhead, 2012).
-As a general summary, Young Lives evidence is that parents and children who require most support to give their children a head-start in school are doubly disadvantaged: by the poverty of their circumstances and by the difficulties accessing quality early childhood programmes.
-Minority groups are especially at risk because of language and cultural barriers as well as inaccessibility of services, with the consequence that they start to feel excluded from the schooling system even before they enter primary school (Ames, 2012).
-These data relates to Younger Cohort children's experiences up to 2006, and more recent reforms (notably in Peru and Ethiopia) will hopefully be improving the situation.
+Virtually all children of mothers with more than ten years of education had attended pre-school in the Peru sample, but this dropped to 30% of children whose mothers had less than five years of education the sample had experienced some form of pre-school but only 77% of ethnic minority children (the sample had experienced some form of pre-school but only 77% of ethnic minority children the sample had experienced some priorities have until recently been to universalise primary school access, pre-school was accessed by only 5% of the poorest quintile versus 57% of the wealthiest quintile, most of whom were urban children attending private or church-run kindergartens with the given their children a head-start in school are doubly disadvantaged: by the poverty of their circumstances and by the difficulties accessing quality early childhood programmes.
+Minority groups are especially at risk because of language and cultural barriers as well as inaccessibility of services, with the consequence that they start to feel excluded from the schooling system even before they enter primary school lxv.
+These data relates to Younger Cohort children's experiences up to 2006, and more recent reforms (especially in Peru and Ethiopia) will hopefully be improving the situation.